 Fennel is a very good source of fiber that helps limit cholesterol buildup and helps to maintain healthy levels of cholesterol in the blood.
 The fiber also helps remove carcinogens from the colon and it can eliminate constipation.
 It contains the phytonutrient anethole, the main part of its volatile oil that has been shown to reduce inflammation and also helping prevent the occurrence of cancer.
 It is also an excellent source of vitamin C, which is helpful for eye inflammation, and reduces premature aging and macular degeneration.
 There are high levels of potassium in the fennel bulbs and seeds and can help increase brain function and cognitive abilities and it also increases the reach of oxygen to the brain.
 The fronds above the fennel bulbs contain important vitamins, like pantothenic acid, vitamin B6, niacin, riboflavin, and thiamin.

 Tangerines are a type of mandarin orange.
-They are a valuable source of flavonoid anti-oxidants that are several times higher than oranges, but have even more vitamin A and iron.
+They are a valuable source of flavonoid antioxidants that are several times higher than oranges but have even more vitamin A and iron.
 The vitamin A in them helps with immune function, vision and reproductive health.
-As with all citrus they are still very rich in vitamin C that stimulates the production of collagen and helps keeps your skin supple as well as stimulating cell generation in the body.
-Antioxidants are found in high concentrations in the rind of tangerines, which fighting off free radicals keeping the body’s cells healthy while purifying the blood and remove toxins.
+As with all citrus, they are still very rich in vitamin C that stimulates the production of collagen and helps keeps your skin supple as well as stimulating cell generation in the body.
+Antioxidants are found in high concentrations in the rind of tangerines, which fight off free radicals keeping the body’s cells healthy while purifying the blood and remove toxins.
 They contain natural soluble and insoluble fiber that improves digestion and restrict the absorption of cholesterol in the gut, which helps cut the risk of obesity and reduce inflammation.
-Tangerine fruit has been used effectively against skin diseases and arthritis.
-They also help to absorb iron from food in to the body and contain a good amount of Folate and Potassium.
+The tangerine fruit has been used effectively against skin diseases and arthritis.
+They also help to absorb iron from food into the body and contain a good amount of Folate and Potassium.